evanshortiss/env-var/README.md

 ## Getting started

-You can use `env-var` in both Javascript and Typescript!
+You can use `env-var` in both JavaScript and TypeScript!

 ### Javascript example